Bachelor of Arts (BA) top-up in Theology, Mission and Evangelism

 We are currently accepting applications for courses in September 2022

-If you’d like to explore any of the courses further, please download our latest prospectus and contact us using the form on this page – we’d love to hear from you.
+If you’d like to explore any of the courses further, please contact us using the form on this page – we’d love to hear from you.